Note:

 Explanation:

-(AB) = [(x1 – x2)2 + (y1 – y2)2]
+(AB) = √[(x1 – x2)2 + (y1 – y2)2]

-4) First we will find OA, where O(x, y) and A(3, 3),
+6) Now we will find OB, where O(x, y) and B(3, - 7),a) x1 = x

 a) x1 = x